ComputerScienceEducation/co-framework-2023/README.md

 In order for the lab framework to work properly, all assembly files need to end in `.S` (note the capital S).

+## Assignment 0 - Sieve of Eratosthenes Example Program

+You can use this example assignment to familiarize yourself with x86\_64 Assembly and to test your setup.
+To compile, `cd` into the Assignment 0 directory (`a0-sieve` by default).
+`gcc -o sieve sieve.S -g` compiles the program.
+`./sieve` will run the compiled program.
+See the lab guide for more details.

 ## Assignment 1 - Hello World

 For the first assignment, your task is to write a hello world program.